 Some Interesting reads –

-Keep a check on poultry, seafoods and meats –
+Keep a check on poultry, seafood, and meats:

 Avoid eating red meats and other organ and glandular meats such as kidney and liver since these contain high quantities of purines.
 Avoid eating sea foods such as sardines, mackerel, scallops, tuna fish, herring and anchovies.
 These can contribute to high uric acid levels in your blood.
-Decrease your intake of fatty poultry and any other high fat dairy products.
+Decrease your intake of fatty poultry as well as any other high-fat dairy products.

-Avoid eating processed foods such as white breads, cakes, pizzas, burgers, pastas, candies, artificially sweetened beverages and aerated drinks.
+Avoid eating processed foods such as white bread, cakes, pizzas, burgers, pasta, candies, artificially sweetened beverages as well as aerated drinks.
 Avoid eating foods that contain high fructose corn syrup.
-Eat whole grains, fresh fruits and vegetables which provide complex cabs to your body.
-Read – Indian foods rich in complex carbs .
+Eat whole grains, fresh fruits, and vegetables which provide complex cabs to your body.
+Read – Indian foods rich in complex carbs.

 Excessive intake of alcohol, especially beer has been associated with increased levels of uric acid in the blood.
 Not only does it increase the levels of uric acid, but also makes the body dehydrated.
 It is better to steer away from alcohol or take advice from your medical practitioner about the quantity of alcohol that is allowed to you.
 Read – Alcohol and weight loss.

 Research has shown that Vitamin C can help to decrease the uric acid levels in the blood.
 It helps to increase your immunity and keeps the body strong.
 However, it is better to check with your physician if these supplements will benefit you or not.
 Read – Sources of Antioxidant.